Bolu98/senseframe/README.md

 ***
-For more info about the project visit https://github.com/alexander3605/SenseFrame/wiki
+To see the project documentation visit https://github.com/alexander3605/SenseFrame/wiki

+***